jinglescode/demos/README.md

 - closing price
 - volume

 To prepare training dataset for our neural network, we will be using closing stocks price; which also means that we will be aiming to predict future closing price.
-You can choose other parameters which you are looking to make other predictions.

 ### Simple Moving Average